tanmoysrt/Intellup/README.md

 On a parallel perspective, according to research, an average class 9 student spends 3 hours of his time every day online, most of it is spent in playing games or watching random videos, which in no way contributes to his academic growth.

 ### Solution
+=> It’s human physiology that we perform better in groups especially when we are competing with others.
+In today’s world where everything is online students need a platform where they can compete with others to know their true potential and can work to improve it.

 We have built a platform, where any student can choose his subject and accordingly he/she can participate in various contests.
 Even he/she can compete with his/her friends or opponents in realtime.

 We are introducing the microtransaction system in this.
 A student can compete and get rewards in form of cash or vouchers.To start the game we are providing a bunch of coins which can be used in battle or contest to earn coins which can be converted to cash or vouchers .